SpaceXe-tech/yt-api/README.md

 1. Execute the `static_server.py` file.
 2. Configure the API using the `static_server_url` key with the URL of the static server.

+> [!IMPORTANT]
+> It's recommened to use a [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) to serve the static contents at production environment.
+This [uwsgi.sh](uwsgi.sh) file might come handy in this.

 ## Troubleshooting

 ### Authorization Issues